AnChavez2026/cse15l-lab-reports/lab5.md

 # TA/Staff Response:
 Hi Angel,

 Many students are having this same issue with running J unit.
-I can see from you screenshots the the lib folder is in the grading area so this code should theoreticaly be working.
+I can see from you screenshots the the lib folder is in the grading area so this code should theoretically be working.
 You mentioned that your partner successfully ran the program, what kind of laptop does he have?
 When trying to compile J unit, macbooks and windows laptop need to have different code to compile j unit.
 For Example, assuming your friend has a macbook, in line 32 ``` .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar ``` should be able to run just fine, however Laptops running window should run ```.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar``` instead.
 The same goes for line 33, macbooks should be able to run ``` .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar```, but for windows it should be replaced with ```".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar"```.
 The differce being the colon and the semi colon being switched.
-For more information about runnning j unit please reffer back to lab week 3 [link]([http://a.com](https://ucsd-cse15l-s23.github.io/week/week3/#:~:text=you%20run%20them%3A-,MAC%20USERS,-%3A)).
+For more information about runnning j unit please refer back to lab week 3 [link]([https://ucsd-cse15l-s23.github.io/week/week3/#:~:text=you%20run%20them%3A-,MAC%20USERS,-%3A]).

 # Student Response:
 You were right!
 My partner does have a macbook.
 After changning line 32 and 33 my program ran as expected